Resources and support for principals

 Can education support staff (ESS) undertake certain teaching duties under the supervision of a registered teacher?

 Persons who undertake the duties of a teacher in a Victorian school or education setting must be registered with VIT, and must currently hold provisional or (full) registration as a school teacher, or have Permission to Teach.
 This is a legal requirement that must be adhered to by both teachers and their employers.

-It is an offence under the Education and Training Reform Act (2006) for anyone to undertake teaching duties in a Victorian school if they do not hold a current VIT registration or Permission to Teach granted by VIT.
+It is an offence under the Education and Training Reform Act (2006) for anyone to undertake teaching duties in a Victorian school if they do not hold VIT registration or a current grant of Permission to Teach granted by VIT.
 This offence also applies to Education Support Staff undertaking the duties of a teacher in a Victorian school, even if they are under the supervision of a registered teacher.

 Can early childhood teachers (ECTs) teach 8 year olds?

 Some early childhood qualifications allow a person to teach students up to 8 years of age, while others only allow a person to teach students up to 5 years of age.

 Those who are qualified to teach learners up to 8 years of age are eligible to apply for both ECT registration and / or teacher registration, however those qualified to teach learners up to 5 years of age are only eligible to apply for ECT registration.

 - early childhood settings must not employ persons who only hold teacher registration (i.e. they must employ persons who hold either ECT registration or both teacher registration and ECT registration).